Oral Oncology: Oncologic Dentistry & Maxillofacial prosthetics Symposium

 The University of Texas MD Anderson Cancer Center designates this live activity for a maximum of 17.50 AMA PRA Category 1 Credits™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

-This continuing education activity has been planned and implemented in accordance with the standards of the ADA Continuing Recognition Program (ADA CERP) through joint efforts between The University of Texas School of Dentistry at Houston —Office of Continuing Education and The University of Texas MD Anderson Cancer Center Department of CME.
+This continuing education activity has been planned and implemented in accordance with the standards of the ADA Continuing Recognition Program (ADA CERP) through joint efforts between The University of Texas School of Dentistry at Houston —Office of Continuing Education, American Academy of Maxillofacial Prosthetics, American College of Prosthodontists, and The University of Texas MD Anderson Cancer Center Department of CME.

 Attendance at didactic sessions can earn a maximum of 18 lecture credit hours; in AGD Codes: 158 Tobacco Cessation, 310 Oral and Maxillofacial Surgery and 730 Oral Medicine, Oral Diagnosis, Oral Pathology.